mkesicki/sfdc-import/README.md

 This will work only with CSV files with real comma separated files and specified format of madatory header in format:
 - ObjectName.FieldName where there is no relation
 - ObjectName.FieldName.RelatedObjectName where there is a relation

+#Issues
+- it is BLEAH
+- Logger with files definetly do not work good with threads
+- will work only with comma separated values, this might be configured